zenphantom/ml-git/docs/first_project.md

 $ ml-git model commit imagenet-model --dataset=imagenet8 --labels=mscoco-captions
 $ ml-git model push imagenet-model
 ```
-There is not much change compared to dataset operation.
-However you can note one particular change in commit command.
-There is an option "_-- dataset_" and "_--labels_" which are used to tell ml-git that the models should be linked to the specified dataset and labels.
+You can use the options "_-- dataset_" and "_--labels_", which tells to ml-git that the model should be linked to the specified dataset and labels.
-Internally, ml-git will look at the checked out dataset in your workspace for that specified dataset.
-It then will include the git tag and sha into the specificaiton file to be committed into the metadata repository.
+Internally, ml-git will look in your workspace for the checked out dataset and labels specified in the options.
+It then will include the reference to the checked out versions into the model's specification file to be committed into the metadata repository.
-Once done, anyone will then be able to retrieve the exact same version of the dataset that has been used for that specific model.
+Once done, anyone will then be able to retrieve the exact same version of the dataset and labels that has been used for that specific model.

 **Persisting model's metrics:**